Melrose Industries (LON:MRO) Trading Down 11.7% – Here’s What Happened

-Separately, JPMorgan Chase & Co. reissued an “overweight” rating and set a GBX 850 ($10.99) price objective on shares of Melrose Industries in a research note on Thursday, January 23rd.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of GBX 640 ($8.27).
+Separately, JPMorgan Chase & Co. reissued an “overweight” rating and issued a GBX 850 ($10.99) price target on shares of Melrose Industries in a report on Thursday, January 23rd.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of GBX 640 ($8.27).

-Melrose Industries (LON:MRO – Get Free Report) last posted its quarterly earnings results on Thursday, March 6th.
-The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
-Melrose Industries had a negative return on equity of 1.18% and a negative net margin of 1.13%.
-On average, equities research analysts forecast that Melrose Industries PLC will post 33.9741641 EPS for the current fiscal year.
+Melrose Industries (LON:MRO – Get Free Report) last issued its quarterly earnings results on Thursday, March 6th.
+The company reported GBX 26.80 ($0.35) EPS for the quarter.
+Melrose Industries had a negative net margin of 1.13% and a negative return on equity of 1.18%.
+Equities analysts anticipate that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.

 Insider Buying and Selling at Melrose Industries